Care of the soil is crucial if we are to ensure water, energy and food security for nine billion people by 2050.

 Irene Schoene puts forward an alternative economics that is not only relevant to our modern world of technology and industry, but which also shows an awareness of environmental considerations.

-This book was published as an in-depth guide to the selection, mixing and application of lime and clay based plasters, renders, paints and washes.
+An in-depth guide to the selection, mixing and application of lime and clay based plasters, renders, paints and washes.

 You don’t have to have a huge garden to grow your own vegetables.
 Square-metre gardening is the exciting new way to start a productive vegetable garden in a low-maintenance and manageable way.
 This book takes you thought it step-by-step.